Alternatives to traditional medicine

 In total five packages were made.
 Every day I needed to mix one package with a liter of water and cook the lot for one hour.
 After cooling, I had to drink the obtained decoction.
 You can use every package twice.
 The second time you add another cup of hot water to the previously cooked residue and let it cool down again.
 Afterward, you can swallow the herbal spice mix again.
 And you can take that literally, swallow.
 The composition of the mixture consists of bark, roots, mushrooms, herbs, and a few other ingredients.

 Effective increased resistance

 The decoction produces a dark brown gunk, and it tastes like robust and bad coffee, with a ground taste.
 Luckily I do not start vomiting.
 I have to admit that I wasn`t unhappy when the five days had passed.
 So what were the effects of this experimental treatment?
 Something I noticed was an increased resistance.
 I started taking these Chinese herbs when I was suffering from the flu for two days.
 My influenza disappeared during the treatment.
 I am less convinced about the positive effects on my back complaints.

 A treatment combining Chinese herbs and acupuncture

 I combined this herbal mixture with acupuncture treatment (by the same doctor).
-In total, I had ten sessions.
+In total, I had ten sessions at his private practice somewhere outside the city center of Chiang Mai.
 It was a combination of needles and electrical pulses on those needles.
 Again I have to admit that afterward, I had relatively little trouble with my pain points on the lower back and shoulder.